 This temple features some of the most unique looking temple architecture ever, and I’m talking colourful mosaics.
 The view is just as breathtaking, and it’s also one of the places the clouds touch.

 A local delight that serves all the yummy basics – Boranniyom Khao Kho Restaurant ร้านโบราณนิยม เขาค้อ (1hr)

 Before you head back for an early night and quality time with the family, you need to fuel up first.
 And what better place to do it than at this homey open-air restaurant.

 Have yourself some Thai-style comfort food with the peaceful mountain atmosphere and friendly service.
 They play good music here too, according to past visitors!

 Be excited for bed because of what’s waiting tomorrow… – Viewpoint Khaokoh Hotel โรงแรมวิวพอยท์ เขาค้อ

 Everyone’s probably tired by now, so we recommend retiring earlier.
 You’ll also get to wake up earlier to the magical sea of clouds.
 Yes!
 If you’re lucky, you’ll see this waiting for you in the morning.

 Kids below 8 years old that don’t need additional bedding get to stay for free.

 Note: This night would be a great time for some family bonding.
-If your family loves a good time of boardgames and such, try to prepare something for the night. 🙂
+If your family enjoys a good time involving boardgames and such, try to prepare something for the night. 🙂